EllaLiuu/Khan-Academy-CSS-HTML-Projects/README.md

-# Khan-Academy-Projects
+# Khan-Academy-CSS-HTML-Projects
-This is where I am going to store all of my khan academy projects.
+This is where I am going to store all of my CSS or HTML projects from Khan Academy.